Azure-Samples/contoso-real-estate/packages/website/docs/scenarios/scenario-1/0-setup.md

 ## Steps to start the portal

-1) checkout the repository locally
+1) fork or clone the repository locally
 2) assumming you are in the folder containing your clone, go to the terminal and run

 `cd contoso-real-estate && npm install`